 Bascom Lodge is a rustic stone and wood building at the summit Mount Greylock, built by the Civilian Conservation Corps in the 1930s on the Appalachain Trail to provide accommodations for hikers, vacationers and nature enthusiasts.

 The Lodge and roads to the summit open to the public from May to October.
-In its open season, the lodge now has private and group rooms available for overnight stay and hosts workshops, performances and talks throughout the summer and fall.
+In its open season, the lodge has private and group rooms available for overnight stays; and hosts workshops, performances, and talks, throughout the summer and fall.